 For the sake of completeness, and because Renz's doctoral dissertation is only available in German, we give a sketch of the proof.
 One of the directions requires using a result of Whitehead \cite{Whi50}, which we first state\footnote{We present Whitehead's Theorem as phrased by Renz \cite[Satz~3.1]{Ren88}; in Whitehead's paper, the result is a consequence of Theorems 13~and~14.}.

-Recall that a cellular map $f\colon K \to L$ between CW-complexes is called an \textbf{$n$-equi\-valence} if there is a cellular map $g\colon L \to K$ such that the restricted composition $g\circ f \colon K^{(n-1)} \to K$ is homotopic to the inclusion $K^{(n-1)} \into K$, and $f\circ g \colon L^{(n-1)} \to L$ is homotopic to $L^{(n-1)} \into L$.
+Recall that a cellular map $f\colon K \to L$ between CW complexes is called an \textbf{$n$-equi\-valence} if there is a cellular map $g\colon L \to K$ such that the restricted composition $g\circ f \colon K^{(n-1)} \to K$ is homotopic to the inclusion $K^{(n-1)} \into K$, and $f\circ g \colon L^{(n-1)} \to L$ is homotopic to $L^{(n-1)} \into L$.
 The map~$g$ is then called an \textbf{$n$-inverse} of~$f$.
 By a different theorem of Whitehead, $f$~is an $n$-equivalence if and only if it induces isomorphisms on~$\pi_k$ for all $k\le n-1$ \cite[Section~4.4, Exercise~4]{Geo08}.
 If such $f$~exists, we say $K$~and~$L$ have the same \textbf{$n$-type}.
-A \textbf{simple homotopy deformation} of a CW-complex consists of the attachment or removal of a ball along a hemisphere of its boundary.
+A \textbf{simple homotopy deformation} of a CW complex consists of the attachment of a ball along a hemisphere of its boundary, or the inverse of this operation.
 In other words, one attaches or removes a canceling pair of a $k$-cell and a $(k+1)$-cell.